Bark Cloth Coin Purse

 Now, Lydia is actively involved in her local church.

 She, along with the group of widows she teaches study the Rafiki Bible Study together as they make these bark cloth purses.

 What is bark cloth?

 Bark cloth has been manufactured in Uganda for centuries.
 It takes strength, stamina, and practice to make traditional Ugandan barkcloth.
 The producers of this surprisingly soft and supple material first scrape away the outer bark of fig trees called mutuba (usually Ficus natalensis), then slit inner bark with a knife and peel it upward off the tree.

 They boil the bark in great pans of water to soften it, and then pound it for several hours with heavy wooden mallets until it is much, much thinner, wider, and softer.
-The cloth is dried in the sun, where it darkens to a ruddy brown, while the exposed trunk is wrapped in banana leaves for a few days to protect it as new bark grows, for another harvest.
+This pounding technique gradually increases the size of the cloth from an original width of approximately 18 inches to between two to three meters.
+The bark cloth is then sun dried and will turn to a gorgeous brown color.